A War You Cannot Win

-Background
+Background and recording

 The album was produced by Killswitch Engage guitarist Adam Dutkiewicz, who has produced albums for the band in the past.
+The lineup stayed the same as there previous 2010 release For We Are Many.

 The writing phase began soon after their 18-month tour in support of their prior album For We Are Many.
 The group noted that songwriting matured over time; the process wasn’t overly complicated or formulaic with them basically writing the first batch of songs (10-12) they felt good about and used those.
 Labonte stated in an interview with Blabbermouth.net "We really busted our asses and tried to do some new stuff.”